Joshhortt/php_login_system/README.md

 # PHP Login-System
-Complete login & registration system with PHP, MySQL and PDO
+Complete login & registration guisystem with PHP, MySQL and PDO

 ## Implementing User Authentication Mechanism
 User authentication is very common in modern web application.
 It is a security mechanism that is used to restrict unauthorized access to member-only areas and tools on a site.